ashutoshmjain/gita/src/prologue.md

 This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started !
 His purpose was to welcome the full-incarnation [^8th] of `Vishnu`, understand the divine wisdom 'as is', and preserve it in human mind through one of the most potent narrative ever told - `Bhagvat Gita`.

-> As a complimentary gift, to ensure everyone had a fair access to `Gita`, he ushered the humanity from spoken word to the written text - a new experiential universe of narratives.
+> As a complimentary gift, to ensure everyone had a fair access, he ushered the humanity from spoken word to the written text - a new experiential universe of narratives.
 It was like commissioning the hyper text internet of that time.
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

 `Dwaipayana's` literary work was no accident.
 He came from a lineage of scholarly sages.
 His father `Maharishi Parāśara` spoke titles such as
 - `Krishi Parāśara` — The science of Agriculture;
 - `Vrkayurveda` — Insights into Botany;
-- `Vishnu Purana`[^vishnu] — Stories of `Vishnu` - the universal manifestation potency;
+- `Vishnu Purana`[^vishnu] — Stories of `Vishnu`;
 - `Brihat Parāśara Hora` — foundational work on Astrology;

-His grand father `Sakti Muni`, the first to comprehend eternal `Karmyoga` .
-And his great grand father `Vaśiṣṭha` was titled `Bramhrishi` (The first guardian of eternal knowledge). `Dwaipayana's` lineage predetermined his goal - as if destiny panned a multi-generational charter.
+His grand father `Sakti Muni`, was first to comprehend eternal `Karmyoga` - the nature of rise of conciousness (`Vishnu`).
+And his great grand father `Vaśiṣṭha` was titled `Bramhrishi` - the first guardian of spoken word.

+`Dwaipayana's` lineage predetermined the responsibilities of his investiture - as if destiny panned a multi-generational charter.
+And it wasn't an accident !

 ## 0.1
  ----

-With written word not only we got on-demand access to immutable information, the storage capacity too got a massive boost.
-Library of Alexandria, built by Ptolemy in early days of transcription ( around 3rd century bc), presumably had between 70K to 700k "Papyrus" rolls.
+With written word, not only we got on-demand access to immutable information, the storage capacity too got a massive boost.
+Library of Alexandria, built by Ptolemy in early days of transcription (around 3rd century bc), presumably had between 70k to 700k "Papyrus" rolls.
 A conversion into a modern textbook size should end up to say 200k books - a lot, given they were all hand written and carefully transported to Alexandria.
 But we didn't stop there - it is estimated there are over 130 million books in existence as of 2021.

 And finally, with digital medium, we inoculated our information store with third booster.
 Internet is still in its infancy, somewhat like Library of Alexandria was to the "Papyrus" world.
 As of 2021, there were over 1.83 billion websites.
 The amount of data stored on the internet is estimated to be in the zettabyte range.
 One zettabyte is equivalent to a billion Terabytes.
 Which means, it is already more than a BILLION libraries of Alexandria.

 > Add to it the offline storage we have in our cell phones and computers.
-Assuming a standard textbook takes ~5 Mb of disc space, a Terabyte of storage - a normal laptop these days - accommodates 200,000 books.
-You and me carry a library of Alexandria in our backpacks !
+Assuming a standard textbook takes ~5 Mb of disc space, a Terabyte of storage - a normal laptop these days - accommodates 200,000 books -> You and me carry a library of Alexandria in our backpacks.
+And a choice to sync any one of the billion of them from internet !

 The comparison above is certainly not 'apple to apple' because data on the internet (and on our computers) contains machine logs, code, graphics and hundreds of other formats but the point really is to show case our external memory heap grew almost a billion times in a span of five thousand years.
 And this pace is only increasing.
-As of now we are doubling the internet every two years.
-In nutshell, we are now at a point that no human could ever read all the books in print,  much less the content stored on internet -> Hence the tools such as search and chatbots.
+As of now we are doubling the internet as well as offline storage in our gizmos, every two years.
+In nutshell, we are now at a point that no human could ever read all the books in print,  much less the content stored on internet -> Hence the rise of the tools such as search engines or  large language models.
+In essence a new paradigm of digital conscious experience is around the corner - just the way written word led to an exponentially vast concious experience from the spoken sphere.

 > The idea of "text" was profound, with far reaching implications.
 It was a quantum jump in progression of consciousness, at least from the humans' standpoint.